Find answers to frequently asked questions about the Virtual Village Hall.

 Head to the Virtual Village Hall Facebook page, there is a list of upcoming live videos on the top left handside, click on the button under the video you want that says ‘Get Reminder’.

-To find the page you simply type into the Facebook search ‘Virtual Village Hall’ or follow this Facebook link.
-When the page comes up, if you click ‘like’ and ‘follow’ the page you will regularly see updates in your news feed (if you have a personal Facebook profile) and will be able to easily access the page.
+Search ‘Virtual Village Hall’ or follow this Facebook link.
+By liking and following the page, you will see regular updates in your news feed (*if you have a personal Facebook profile).
+Alternatively, you can access the page via the Virtual Village Hall website.

 No you don’t need a Facebook account to watch our sessions.
 You can simply visit Facebook.com and type in ‘Virtual Village Hall’ in the search bar.
 However, to interact on the page with comments you will need to set up a personal Facebook account.

 Yes, the Virtual Village Hall is a very sociable place!
-You can post comments, questions and feedback for our tutors and other Virtual Villagers in Facebook comments during sessions.
+You can post comments, questions and feedback for our tutors and other Virtual Villagers in Facebook comments and YouTube live chat during sessions.

 All our classes are FREE to watch and we will never ask for you to pay to view or interact with our Virtual Village Hall sessions, but donations to Royal Voluntary Service are appreciated.